 SoFi expert review by Barbara Friedberg

-Education and Resources: SoFi also offers unemployment protection so that if a member loses his or her job, the company will temporarily pause repayments and help the consumer find a new job with their career support center.
-The company’s massive resource center includes a variety of calculators as well as unique tools to help potential students understand the return on the degree.
-Their blog and FAQ offer answers to a variety of personal finance and student loan consolidation questions.
+SoFi is a modern finance company with a suite of money solutions including student loan refinancing.
+SoFi offers a streamlined process for consumers to refinance their federal and private student loans in as little as 15 minutes, starting with online pre-approval.
+SoFi also offers unemployment protection so that if a member loses their job, the company will temporarily pause repayments and help the consumer find a new job with their career support center.
+The company’s massive resource center includes a variety of calculators and unique tools, as well as a blog and FAQ that provide answers to a variety of personal finance and student loan repayment questions.

 SoFi Company Information